Saturday December 5th – 10.00am to 5.00pm. Cost £95.00 per person.

 This course will be limited to just four photographers, so everyone will receive plenty of individual attention and get their questions answered – and also to allow for adequate social distancing.
 Please contact us if you would like to be sent a booking form.

-Join us on the summer solstice for a landscape photography course in one of the Peak District’s most beautiful valleys.
-Lathkill Dale (most of which is a National Nature Reserve) has a wide range of subjects for us photographers – from the numerous weirs used to manage the water levels on the river, to waterfalls, woodlands, caves, impressive limestone cliffs and many species of beautiful flora and fauna.
+Join us at the start of winter for a landscape photography course in one of the jewels of the Peak District.
+Lathkill Dale (most of which is a National Nature Reserve) has a wealth of subjects for us photographers – from the numerous weirs used to manage the water levels on the river, to waterfalls, woodlands, caves and impressive limestone cliffs.
 It has also been the scene of industrial activity for hundreds of years, and the remains of the two largest lead mines are today a Scheduled Monument for their significance.
 One of them still has the parts of a large steam engine house standing, while the visible remains of most of the other features have been made more attractive for photography by being reclaimed and softened by nature during the 170 years since mining here finished.

-We will spend the morning in the bottom part of the dale, photographing the series of weirs which are perfect for practising shooting moving water with different shutter speeds.
+The valley is beautiful at any time of year, but autumn and winter has a special charm – with the colourful carpet of fallen leaves and the bare outlines of the trees.
+Water dominates the valley, and provides the perfect subject for practising using different shutter speeds.
 A tripod will be needed for this (but we have some that you can borrow if you don’t already have one of your own), and we also have some sets of filters that you can borrow for use with the moving water to enable you to get some nice long exposures to blur the water.

-In the afternoon, we will go to a different part of the dale, or another nearby location – to be decided according to peoples’ preferences and the weather on the day.
-Because the valley is long and narrow with few access points, there may be a bit more walking involved than usual, but it will still not be more than a mile, and it is mostly easy walking on good tracks or footpaths.
+Further up the dale, there are also fine views to be had when the impressive limestone cliffs catch the late afternoon sunlight.
+The course will run until 5.00pm, which will also allow us to photograph the sunset if conditions permit.
+Because the valley is long and narrow with few access points, there will be a bit more walking involved than usual on our courses, but it will still not be much more than a mile or two, and it is mostly easy walking on good tracks or footpaths.